Yao-Ge-1218AM/Reddit-Impacts-Dataset/README.md

 To use this dataset:

-Download the Dataset: Access the dataset through the google group for #SMM4H 2024 shared task 4.
+**Download the Dataset:** Access the dataset through the google group for #SMM4H 2024 shared task 4.
-Model Training: Use the provided scripts to train NER models on the dataset.
-Evaluation: Compare the performance of different models using the evaluation metrics provided.
+**Evaluation:** Compare the performance of different models using the evaluation metrics provided.